unbxd/search-JS-library/docs_new/gettingStarted/codeDemoPlayground.md

 4. [Check & edit config options](./setupInLocal#code-config-customizations)(Optional)
 5. Open the website url generated on the RHS to view the demo website.

+{: .note }
-Note: One can play around with the config.
+One can play around with the config.
 Post saving, the changes should be reflected in the generated website url.